imagekit-developer/imagekit-java/README.md

 **19. Move Folder**

-Accepts an object of class `MoveFolderRequest` specifying the parameters to be used to list and search files.
+Accepts an object of class `MoveFolderRequest` specifying the parameters to be used to move folder.
 All parameters specified in the [documentation here](https://docs.imagekit.io/api-reference/media-api/move-folder) can be passed via their setter functions to get the results.

 ```java
 MoveFolderRequest moveFolderRequest = new MoveFolderRequest();